Jailing of Teenager Renews Criticism of Sex Offender Registries

 As our Delray Beach and Fort Lauderdale criminal defense lawyers know, however, these sex offender laws and associated sex offender registries do present serious problems.
 In today’s world of anonymous dating apps and online match-making, confusion is rampant and thus the likelihood of inadvertently committing a sex crime is higher than it used to be.

 While many have been railing against the black-and-white nature of sex offender laws and registries for years, the recent jailing of a teenager from Indiana has renewed calls for officials to take another look at these laws and the implications of labeling someone a “Sex Offender.”

-Here’s what happened: a 19-year-old teenager from Indiana met someone on an online dating (hook-up) app called Hot or Not and drove to her house in Michigan, just across the state line, where he picked her up.
+Here’s what happened: a 19-year-old teenager from Indiana met someone on an (hook-up) app called Hot or Not and drove to her house in Michigan, just across the state line, where he picked her up.
 The two went on to have sex in a playground (probably not the wisest choice).
 But here’s where the law comes into play: the girl with whom the Indiana teen had sex was actually 14 years old, but she had told the 19-year-old that she was 17 (one year over the age of consent in Michigan, where the alleged crime took place).